2018 Per Diem Deductions Changed, Here Are the Details - Trucker Taxes

 Is that all clear now?
 If not, you aren't alone!
 This is a great time to reach out to your trusted trucker taxes expert and make sure your affairs are in order.

 Special thanks to Tara Thompson for providing great answers to our burning questions!
-Please let us know in the comments if you have follow up questions for Tara and we will do our best to address them in an upcoming blog.
+Please let us know in the comments if you have follow up questions and we will do our best to address them in an upcoming blog.